SKA-ScienceDataProcessor/delivery-prototypes/README.md

 Dirs
 ===
 * `legacy`: Contains code from an earlier incarnation that didn't use a DB backend
-* `throwaway`: Contains code not meant to be part of the final product
+* `throwaway`: Contains code not meant to be part of the final product.
+Used for prototyping new additions to the codebase.
-* `throwaway/fail`: Code from abandoned approaches
-* `throwaway/working`: Small scale test programs to verify how to implement a particular bit of code in an approved fashion

 REST API description
 ===